tc-playground/infosec-playground/theory/08-security-domains-and-isolation.md

     1. `Physical` - e.g. Have a separate machines for tasks A and B.

     2. `Virtual (Isolation)` - e.g. User VMs or containers for tasks A and B.

+4. `Isolation and Compartmentalisation` is used to implement different `security domains`.

+> `MAC Addresses` are __unique__ so must be changed if _anonymity_ is important and there is a trace to the purchase of the card.

 ---